- Sabrina Eberhard

 - Kat Dunn in a Buttercup mask.

 When Buttercup opened in July, they were exclusively offering takeout.
 As the infection rates dropped, they allowed people to eat on their patio.
-On weekends, the plein-air dining area is a buzzing with couples, posses, and familes.
+On weekends, the plein-air dining area buzzed with couples, posses, and families.
 (You may remember the location from its former incarnation as Musica.)
-Dunn is planning to keep the pop-up going through the end of the year.

 - Sabrina Eberhard